-Based on the same philosophy for sourcing of materials and quality of workmanship as my furniture pieces the cabins are constructed of timber sourced from English woodland and incorporate the textures and finishes of traditional woodland craft.
-They are built and fitted out to commission based around a sustainable, highly insulated timber shell, standing on removable foundations which have a very low impact on the site.
-All component parts are prefabricated for assembly on site by hand.
+Based on the same philosophy for sourcing of materials and quality of workmanship as my furniture pieces the cabins are sustainably constructed around a highly insulated and energy efficient shell, which is then clad and fitted out with timber sourced from English woodland.The craft and making techniques incorporate the textures and finishes of traditional woodland craft.

 The cabins are designed to tread lightly on their site both in terms of their construction and long term impact.

 Foundations are installed without excavation or use of concrete and can be removed at a future date if necessary.
 All component parts are prefabricated for hand assembly on site which reduces construction time and avoids site debris.
 This approach allows the area beneath and surrounding the building to be largely undisturbed by the construction process.

 Many woodlands, including the one in which this treehouse is built, were traditionally managed as ‘coppice and standard’ wherein some trees were grown to maturity for use as timber and others were coppiced to provide wood for a range of underwoodsman crafts such as cleaved lath, woven panels and basket making.
 This traditional use of timber has inspired the design and making of the treehouse.

 Built as a 3m cube it stands elevated above ground on its own ‘coppice’ of Sweet Chestnut tree trunks cut from the surrounding woods.

 The shell is constructed from lightweight super insulated panels, clad in cleaved Sweet Chestnut and fitted out with wide board, random width, rippled English Oak floorboards and built in furniture.
 The internal walls are clad in random width painted Scots Pine wall boarding.
 All timber was sourced either from within the wood in which the treehouse is built or from nearby woodland.